sanjaykatla/Notes/designing-data-intensive-applications/part-1/chapter-3/1_datastructure_that_power_your_db.md

 * We can perform compaction
 * Compaction means throwing away duplicate keys in the log, and keeping only the most recent update for each key.
+* Each segment now has its own in-memory hash table
 * We can also merge several segments together at the same time as performing the compaction
 * Segments are never modified after they have been written, so the merged segment is written to a new file
 * In order to find the value for a key, we first check the